 To this day, three plus decades after Pop’s passing, i never make a meatloaf where I don’t think of my beloved Dad.
 I hope I told you often enough that I loved you Dad; I’d give anything to be able to do it again today.
 I miss you, Pop.

 The Pennsylvania Dutch and Amish feature meatloaf on their menus often; many diners in the Coal Region also serve it, but what makes this meatloaf different than many is that this “PA Dutch” version has a touch of sweetness in the actual meatloaf as a result of adding brown sugar to the meat mixture.

 Top it with a sweet ketchup based glaze and some bacon strips and you might find this becomes one of your favorite versions of this versatile food.

-I just love left-over, cold meatloaf used to make a sandwich.
-It was one of the brown bag lunches I looked forward to more than anything else during my school years.
+I just love this left-over, cold meatloaf used to make a sandwich.
+It was one of the brown bag lunches I looked forward to more than anything else during my school years and office casreer.

 2 1/2 cups crushed butter-flavored crackers